 Sleeps 2 - 1 Double

 Yew Tree Cottage has been stylishly decorated and furnished.
 The living accommodation is open-plan - there is a modern, hand-built, fitted kitchen with a combination microwave oven, halogen portable hob, griddle and grill.
-There is also a fridge with small freezer compartment and a dishwasher.
+There is also a fridge with small freezer compartment.
 The integrated breakfast bar provides a dining area and the living area has a leather sofa, comfy chair and TV with DVD player, radio and CD player.
 This living area is light and bright with two sets of French doors.